-As with the principles applied to the UK natural capital accounts, we draw the line between the farmland ecosystem and the economy at the point at which vegetable biomass is extracted (Principle 5.3).
+As with the principles applied to the UK natural capital accounts, we draw the line between the farmland ecosystem and the economy at the point at which vegetable biomass is extracted (Principles of natural capital accounting, Principle 5.3).
 This means farmed animals are not included in these estimates as they are considered as produced rather than natural assets.
 Instead the grass and feed that livestock eat are regarded as ecosystem services and so are included.
 This is also consistent with the boundary between the environment and the economy used in the material flows accounts.